Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 Batzer is mentioned 11 times in The Good Soldier Švejk.

-Batzer was the servant of Hauptmann Ságner and came from the area around Kašperské Hory.
-He and Ordonnanz Matušič are playing cards in the carriage where Kadett Biegler fight through his dream on the train to Budapest.
+was the servant of Hauptmann Ságner and came from the area around Kašperské Hory.
+He and Ordonnanz Matušič are playing cards in the carriage where Kadett Biegler struggles through his dream on the train to Budapest.
 These two discover the pungent disaster in Biegler's trousers and call their superior.
-Matušič and Batzer also appear in the dream as arch angels.
+Matušič and Batzer also appear in the dream as archangels.

-The author gives three dialect samples from Batzer, and he doesn't hide his dislike for this "horrible" variant of German (it is a Bavarian dialect).
+The narrator provides three dialect samples from Batzer, and he does not hide his dislike for this "horrible" variant of German.

 Quote(s) from the novel